dfelinto/blender-manual/manual/animation/editors/dopesheet/action.rst

  .. warning::

-   FIXME - warning body below

 	The :kbd:`X` shortcut is area-dependent: if you use it in the left list part, it'll delete the selected channels, whereas if you use it in the main area, it'll delete the selected keyframes...

 :menuselection:`Settings --> Toogle/Enable/Disable a Setting` (:kbd:`shift-W` / :kbd:`ctrl-shift-W` / :kbd:`alt-W`)
    Enable/disable a channel's setting (selected in the menu that pops-up) - currently, "lock" and/or "mute" only.